-†Detail Requirements: Statements that describe a specific structure, resource, or process, for achieving compliance with a Core Requirement.
-Programs and sponsoring institutions in substantial compliance with the Outcome Requirements may utilize alternative or innovative approaches to meet Core Requirements.
+†Detail Requirements: Statements that describe a specific structure, resource, or process, for attributes (knowledge, abilities, skills, or attitudes) of residents or fellows at key stages of their achieving compliance with a Core Requirement.
+Programs and sponsoring institutions in substantial compliance with the Outcome Requirements may utilize alternative or innovative essential to every graduate medical educational program.

-^{}Core Requirements: Statements that define structure, resource, or process elements essential to every graduate medical educational program.
+Core Requirements: Statements that define structure, resource, or process elements graduate medical education.